kkots/ggxrd_hitbox_overlay_2211/README.md

 This will launch the injector (the .exe one) on the same Wine server that Guilty Gear runs on.
 Assuming you're running the game using Steam Proton, and its version is supported, everything should work.
 If it doesn't work, you can use the patcher:

+## Patching the game to always launch with the mod

+If you patch the game it will always load the DLL automatically on startup.
+The `ggxrd_hitbox_patcher_linux` and `ggxrd_hitbox_patcher` do exactly that (on Linux and Windows respectively) and must be launched directly, without Wine.
+The patcher on Ubuntu/Linux, when it asks, must be provided the full path to the game executable (`GuiltyGearXrd.exe`) without quotes.
+The Windows patcher will show a file selection dialog instead.
+The patched game will now try to load the `ggxrd_hitbox_overlay.dll` on startup.
+In order for the game to find the DLL it must be placed in the same directory as the game executable, which should be in Steam's directory, for example: `~/.steam/debian-installation/steamapps/common/GUILTY GEAR Xrd -REVELATOR-/Binaries/Win32`, where `~` is your home directory.
+If the DLL is not found when the game launches, it will just run normally, without the mod.
+Normally you can run the injector to unload the mod, but if for whatever reason you can't run it on Linux, then there's no way to unload the mod.
+To solve this you can add the `.ini` file mentioned in `Hotkey configuration` section into the folder with the game executable and change the line `startDisabled = false` to `startDisabled = true` in it and use the `F6` (the default) hotkey to enable the mod when you need.

+If Steam Proton is taking forever to launch the game, patched or not, then rename the mod's dll and put the original, unpatched version of the game executable back, then try switching the Proton version in Steam's settings and agree to restart Steam.
+After restarting Steam will start downloading two things related to Guilty Gear Xrd and will launch GGXrd automatically (even though you didn't tell it to).
+GGXrd should work.
+Quit GGXrd.
+Place the patched version of the game executable and the mod's dll back and restart GGXrd.
+GGXrd will launch with the mod.
+Idk what causes this.

 ## Mod compatibility

 If trying to use the mod with a game version that it doesn't fit, the game may crash.
 The version of the game it's meant for is 2211.
 This is the number that is displayed in the bottom right corner of the main menu screen after you launch the game.